vamseeachanta/pyproject-starter/.ai/code-guidance/AI_ASSISTANT-REACT.md

-# CLAUDE.md
+# React.md

-This file provides guidance to Claude Code when working with React 19 applications.
+This file provides guidance to AI Assistant when working with React 19 applications.

 ## Core Development Philosophy